-In this paper, we focus on one such lesson that has arisen frequently: that linear contracts-which simply pay some fixed fraction of the output produced-perform well by aligning the expected payoffs of the two parties.
-The literature on this theme has generally drawn on the idea that there may be a large space of possible actions by the agent, a notion that we formalize subsequently under the name of "Richness."
+a notion that we formalize subsequently under the name of "Richness."
 With a narrow space of possible actions, the structure of the optimal contract may be nonlinear and finely tuned to the known possibilities; but under richness, any such nonlinearities are vulnerable to strategic gaming by the agent.
-Incarnations of this idea have appeared in static moral hazard models (Diamond, 1998; Carroll, 2015; Barron et al., 2020; Antić, 2021), dynamic moral hazard (Holmström and Milgrom, 1987), and screening as well (Malenko and Tsoy, 2020).
+Incarnations of this idea have appeared in static moral hazard models (Diamond (1998), Carroll (2015), Barron, Georgiadis, and Swinkels (2020), Antić (2021)), dynamic moral hazard (Holmström and Milgrom (1987)), and screening as well (Malenko and Tsoy (2020)).

-We focus more specifically on the following version of the argument, based on robustness to uncertainty: Consider a principal and an agent, both risk-neutral, who agree to a contract that pays the agent 1/4 of whatever output he produces.
+We focus more specifically on the following version of the argument, based on robustness to uncertainty: Consider a principal ("she") and an agent ("he"), both risk-neutral, who agree to a contract that pays the agent 1/4 of whatever output he produces.
 Suppose that the principal does not know exactly what productive actions the agent is able to take, but she knows he has some action available that will give him an expected payoff of at least 1500 under this contract.
-Then, even without any information about what other actions are available, the principal can be sure the agent will get a payoff at least 1500, and therefore she gets at least 4500 for herself (since she receives 3/4 of output against the agent's 1/4).
+Then, even without any information about what other actions are available, the principal can be sure the agent will get a payoff at least 1500 and, therefore, she gets at least 4500 for herself (since she receives 3/4 of output against the agent's 1/4).
 This argument was developed previously by Carroll (2015), which formalized this idea of a guarantee for the principal via a worst-case criterion, and showed more generally that linear contracts are optimal under such a criterion.

-To see the difficulty in generalizing beyond the simple bilateral setting, consider now a three-player hierarchy: The principal contracts with a supervisor, specifying payment to the supervisor as a function of output; the supervisor then subcontracts with an agent, and the agent chooses the action that determines output.
+To see the difficulty in generalizing this conclusion beyond the simple bilateral setting, consider now a three-player hierarchy: The principal contracts with a supervisor (also "she"); the supervisor then subcontracts with an agent, and the agent chooses the action that determines output.
+Payments in both contracts are functions of output only.
 There are (at least) three natural ways to write this model, with different informational assumptions:

 - (i) As in the bilateral model, the principal knows some actions available to the agent, but there may be other actions that she does not know about.
-The supervisor, however, fully knows the agent's production technology. - (ii) The supervisor may know more actions than the principal does, but suspects that the agent has still more actions available.
+The supervisor, however, fully knows the agent's production technology. - (ii) The supervisor may know more actions than the principal does, but she suspects that the agent has still more actions available.
 Thus, the supervisor maximizes a worst-case objective with respect to unknown actions the agent may have; the principal has uncertainty over both the agent's possible actions and the supervisor's knowledge. - (iii) The supervisor knows no more than the principal does; both of them face the same uncertainty about the agent's technology (and both maximize for the worst case).

-All three models allow a large space of possible actions by the agent, and indeed, all three satisfy our formal Richness condition.
+We outline these three models more carefully in Section 2.
+All three of them allow a large space of possible actions by the agent, and indeed, all three satisfy our formal Richness condition.
 Yet, it turns out that linear contracts maximize the principal's worst-case criterion in models (i) and (ii), but not in model (iii) in general.
 (This will be shown in our later analysis.)
 Thus, the details of the model matter, and it may not be initially obvious what, beyond Richness, is needed.